 BPO in Motion: Different Models and Opportunities

-Once you understand what BPO is and what the most common categories are, the next question is how you want it to work in practice.
+With a clear understanding of what BPO is and its most common categories, the next question is how you want it to work in practice.
 Different collaboration models shape who you partner with, how much you delegate, how and from where services are delivered, and what you expect in return.
 Think of these as dials you can tune rather than rigid boxes.

-The models you can choose from are plentiful, from more traditional setups to game‑changing, outcome‑based partnerships that tie fees to real business impact.
+The models available are diverse, ranging from more traditional setups to outcome-based partnerships that link fees directly to measurable business impact.

 Relationship-Based Models